-Dr. Steven Ray Wilson is currently Associate Professor at the Department of Chemistry, University of Oslo.
+Steven Ray Wilson is a Professor at the Department of Chemistry, University of Oslo.
 Research focuses on developing technology for measuring drugs, metabolites/lipids and proteins in small samples, using separation science (liquid chromatography = LC, capillary electrophoresis = CE), high-resolution mass spectrometry (MS) and nuclear magnetic resonance spectroscopy (NMR).
 Automation and development of on-line sample handling are key features of the work.

 - A multi-channeled open tubular enzyme reactor on-line coupled with mass spectrometry for detecting ricin.
 Ole Kristian Brandtzaeg, Bent-Tore Roen, Siri Enger, Elsa Lundanes, Steven Ray Wilson.
 Anal.
 Chem.
 2017, 89 (17), 8667–8673.